 However, that bubble of prosperity burst, and Japan stayed economically stagnant for the better part of the last two decades.
-Then on March 11, 2011 the Great Tohoku Earthquake rattled the city to its knees.
-Japan is powered heavily by nuclear energy, but the crippling of the Fukushima nuclear plants some 125 miles northeast has left the neon city of Tokyo glowing a little less brightly.
-It's common today to see anti-nuclear protests.
-Japan will never be the same, for much of the damage of 3/11 is irreparable.
-But resilient as ever, Japan lives on.
+And the March 11, 2011 Great Tohoku Earthquake didn't help matters.
+But while Japan will never be quite the same, for much of the damage of 3/11 is irreparable, it is resilient as ever.
 Today traveling to Japan and Tokyo is safe.
 And Tokyo is wide open and ready to win you over.

 --written by James A. Foley

 - Sleep like a Buddha on Mt.
 Koya

 - Feast on a Kaiseki Meal